54r4hv/HW9/README.md

 ##Summary

-Like I said before, the hardest part about this assignment and about most of the ones I've had trouble with in the past is actually picturing how to do the things I'm supposed to actually do.
+Like I said before, the hardest part about this assignment and about most of the ones I've had trouble with in the past is picturing how to do the things I'm supposed to actually do.
 After this assignment I feel comfortable with using Git, creating and switching between branches, and merging work done on different branches to my upstream branch.
 Or at least it makes more sense to me after doing this assignment.
 I also am slowly but surely gaining a better understanding of methods and loops as well.